sigopti/pyodhean-server/README.rst

         pyodhean-server

 Note: The pyodhean and pyodhean-server repositories can be stored anywhere.
-They do not have to be in the pyodhean repository.
+They do not have to be in the pyodhean directory.

 Edit /etc/apache2/sites-available/pyodhean.conf.